|Nutrition Facts (per serving)|

-If desired, rim a cocktail glass with salt: Use a piece of lime or tangerine to wet the rim then roll it in a shallow dish of salt.
+If desired, rim a cocktail glass with salt: Use a piece of lime or a small amount of orange liqueur in a dish to wet the rim then roll it in a shallow dish of salt.

 In a cocktail shaker filled with ice cubes, pour the tequila, orange liqueur, and juices.

 - The tangerine margarita is best when the glass is chilled.
 Do this before salting the rim.
 If you have all the ingredients ready, it should keep a nice frost while you mix up the drink.